GregFrench/browser-wakeword-detector/README.md

-# Wakeword Door Detector
+# Browser Wake Word Detector

-A dependency-free browser app that listens for the phrase `open the door` and updates the page when it hears it.
+A browser app that demonstrates wake word detection using the Web Speech API by listening for the phrase "open the door" and updating the page state when it hears it.

 ## Run